sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/rtds/README.md

 metadata:
   hostname: <string>  # (REQUIRED) Hostname of the provider VM
   export_logs: <bool>  # (Optional) If the RTDS provider log files should be exported during the stop stage.
 Defaults to false.
   export_config: <bool>  # (Optional) If the RTDS provider configuration file (config.ini) should be exported during the configure stage.
-Defaults to false.
+Defaults to true.
   rscad_automation:
     enabled: <bool>  # (Optional) Enable automation of RSCAD case (starting/stopping).
 Default: false
     url: <string>  # (REQUIRED) URL of RSCAD automation server.
 Only required if rscad_automation.enabled is true.